The Mediterranean sea laps gently onto the shores of Greece;

 Athens close to Alimosalong withLaviron was the host city to the very first modern Olympic Games that took place in 1896.
 Flights into Athens to pick up a Yacht for Charter connect to an international audience.
 The government chose Athens because of its landscape and connection to the sea.
 The city presents a view of the entire Attica Basin from the top of the highest hill.

-From Athens, there are regular car ferries to Kefalonia, Ithaca and Meganissi, a popular Yacht Charter destination.
+There are regular car ferries from Athens to Kefalonia, Ithaca and Meganissi, a popular Yacht Charter destination.
 Therefore, it is easy to move between islands.
 Alternatively, you can charter a yacht from Athen’s to sail yourself.

 The birthplace of Democracy

 The Roman Empire absorbed Greece in the second century BC.
 Fast forward to the 14th-century, when the fall of Constantinople led to the Ottoman conquest of mainland Greece.
 Greeks who lived in the Ionian Islands and Constantinople became prosperous.
 However, much of the population of the rest of Greece suffered the consequences.
 Heavy taxes, plus a policy of creating hereditary estates, turned Greek farmers effectively into serfs.

 Turkish domination continued despite efforts by the Greeks.
 However, during the 18th century, a wealthy Greek merchant class arose.
 By establishing trade throughout the Mediterranean, the Balkans, and Western Europe.
 Rigas Feraios was the first revolutionary to envision an independent Greek state.
 He wrote a national anthem and the first detailed map of Greece.
-He was murdered by Ottoman agents in 1798, in Vienna.
+Ottoman agents murdered him in 1798 in Vienna.

 The makeshift Greek navy finally began to achieve success against the Ottomans.
 Turks and Egyptians ravaged the Greek islands committing massacres in 1822 and 1824.
 This galvanised public opinion in western Europe in favour of the Greek rebels.